phac-nml/irida-next/docs-site/docs/development/useful_commands.md

 Before committing, unset these environment variables and run `bundle install` again so `Gemfile.lock` stays on the published tag.
 Do not commit lockfile changes from local-path mode.

-Open both repositories in a code editor (VS Code, Cursor, etc.) with `irida-pathogen.code-workspace` (multi-root) so Lookbook docs and gem code sit alongside the host app.
+Open both repositories in a code editor (VS Code, Cursor, etc.) with `irida-next-pathogen.code-workspace` (multi-root) so Lookbook docs and gem code sit alongside the host app.

 ### Drop, rebuild, and seed the database